vossi1/v6523/readme.md

 ![V6523 720-photo](https://github.com/vossi1/v6523/blob/master/v6523_v1_photo2.jpg)
 cbm 720

-**Gerber v.2 have only minimal changes, but they are currently untested.
-I will remove this when I have the first pcb here and it's tested!**
+:X: **Gerber v.2 have only minimal changes, but they are currently untested.
+I will remove this when I have the first pcb here and it's tested successfully!**

 Note: The very first V6523 on the photo misses the pin1 side notch.